-A CFO plays a critical role in every company supporting the CEO in making optimal financial decisions.
-Making the right decisions for your company can set it on a path to success to maximize ROI.
-Making the wrong decisions can lead to financial disaster.
-In this episode of the Agent of Wealth Podcast I discuss with Bryant Tolles, the owner of KTT Global Advisors on how he does all of this as a CFO and in a virtual capacity.
+A Chief Financial Officer (CFO) plays a critical role in every company, supporting the CEO in making optimal financial decisions that can set a business on the path to success… And making the wrong decisions can lead to financial disaster.
+In this episode of The Agent of Wealth Podcast, host Marc Bautis is joined by Bryant Tolles, the owner of KTT Global Advisors.
+Together, they talk about how he conducts business as a virtual CFO.

 - How Bryant created the One Minute CFO Video series to discuss how business finances really work.